cea-hpc/modules/doc/source/module.rst

 .. envvar:: MODULES_MCOOKIE_CHECK

- If set to ``eval``, the Modules magic cookie is only checked to determine if a file is a modulefile when evaluating these files.
+ If set to ``eval``, the Modules magic cookie (i.e., ``#%Module`` file signature) is only checked to determine if a file is a modulefile when evaluating these files.
 If set to ``always``, the Modules magic cookie is also checked when searching for modules.

  The ``eval`` mode is made to significantly reduce file checks when walking through modulepaths to search for *modulefiles*.
 Special care should be given